Personally vetted instructors

 The schwa (ə)

-The most common vowel sound in American English — the relaxed "uh" that appears in unstressed syllables (the A in about, the O in lemon, the second syllable of banana).
-Most non-native English speakers over-pronounce these to their full vowel value, which is one of the biggest single accent tells.
-Lessons that target the schwa specifically often produce dramatic clarity gains.
+The most common vowel in spoken American English: the relaxed uh that appears in unstressed syllables.
+The A in about, the O in lemon, the second syllable of banana, the unstressed vowels in problem, sofa, possible, support.
+Native American speakers hit dozens per minute.
+Non-native actors over-pronounce these to their full vowel value, and the audience hears the cadence as foreign even when the consonants land.

 3. 03